 - Windows Movie Maker allowed its users to create simple movies.
 It would let them import audio, video, and images and then apply special transitions/effects.
 This was released in September of 2000.
 It was part of the Windows Essentials package that was a group of software.

 - Windows Essentials was a set of programs available for free download and free use.
-It contained Windows Movie Maker (see point 44), email client, instant messenger, and a software called Writer to assist bloggers in creating blogs and publishing them.
+It contained Windows Movie Maker (see point 44), an email client, instant messenger, and a software called Writer to assist bloggers in creating blogs and publishing them.

 - Windows Essentials Writer allowed users to import the templates of their blogs and help in composing blogs.
 Users could arrange blog artifacts: text, video, images, and hyperlinks.
-Then the users could publish it directly from Writer.
+Then, the users could publish it directly from Writer.

 - Microsoft Live Messenger was part of Windows Essentials (see point 46).
 It was initially called MSN Messenger until 2005.
 In 2005, it was rebranded as Windows Live Messenger.
 The app allowed users to chat among themselves.
 Microsoft discontinued it to focus on Skype.